| | |

 Gibb River Road

 You’ll be heading onto Gibb River Road.
 This mostly unpaved road is closed during the wet season and can be dangerous during the dry season.
 The heat is intense, cell phone service is scarce, and refueling stops are limited.
-Additionally, the Gibb River Road requires a 4×4 vehicle (with lockers so that all wheels deliver power to the road) in order to traverse the streams and rocks without getting stuck.
+Additionally, the Gibb River Road requires a 4×4 vehicle (with lockers so that all wheels deliver power to the road) to traverse the streams and rocks without getting stuck.
 You should also bring spare tires, 20 liters of water, and enough food for a few days in the event of a breakdown.

 If you don’t have experience in rugged terrain, I recommend going with a driver guide or sticking to the paved portion and then taking the alternative Highway 1.
 Along the way, there are campsites where you can overnight.
 Most have small, basic rooms or you can bring a tent and camp outside.